marcpsalazar/ai-img-recog/README.md

 ## Instructions

-In order to use Leafy, you first must create an accout.
+In order to use Leafy, you first must create an account.
 This allows us to associate your submitted images with your account and return them to you upon accessing the profile page.

 Once on the profile page, simply upload an image which you wish to be identified.
 Leafy will request that you take a square cropping of the image.
-Don't fret if you cannot get the whole image in the sqaure cropping, but just make sure that you get as many prominent features of your leaf in the cropping.
+Don't fret if you cannot get the whole image in the square cropping, but just make sure that you get as many prominent features of your leaf in the cropping.
 Next, hit crop then submit and Leafy will do the remainder of the work behind the scenes.
 The results will be dynamically generated when ready!

 ## Contributing